President: Beth Purcell

 Second Vice-President: Tina May

-Tina May moved to Capitol Hill in 1982 for an affordably priced rental house with college friends.
+Tina May moved to Capitol Hill in 1982 for an affordably-priced rental house with college friends and has lived here ever since.
 Soon thereafter, she and her husband Peter bought their first house in need of restoration.
 Working with little more than a subscription to the Old House Journal and a lot of patience, they completed that house, and then a second, and are now working on their third (the “gut job”).
 They have been members of CHRS since at least 2002—back in the days when a membership included a subscription to the OHJ.
-She joined the board in 2017 as an At-Large position.
-The Mays raised three sons in the middle of these renovations who not only survived the occasional lack of plumbing and more than a few splinters, but they actually became (sometimes) willing renovation workers before leaving to become engineers.
-Tina has been active in many local issues, especially neighborhood public schools and the Boy Scouts.
-She cares deeply about public institutions and the public realm.
-Tina works in the music business doing concert production

 Secretary: Jim Thackaberry

 Jim Thackaberry is a registered architect.
 He moved to Washington in 1974 to work for Harry Weese Associates, the Metro architect.
-He has been both in private practice and government employment having concluded his career five years ago, after working many years as a project manager and staff architect for the District Department of Housing and Community Development.
+He has been both in private practice and government employment having concluded his career working many years at the District Department of Housing and Community Development.
 Upon arriving in the city, he settled on Capitol Hill and immediately loved living here.
-He then bought the townhouse that he’s been slowly renovating and restoring.
-He joined the Restoration Society shortly after moving here and currently serves on the Historic Preservation Committee, as he has for several years, and greatly enjoys reviewing and commenting upon the many proposed projects in the Historic District.
+He then bought the townhouse that he’s been renovating and restoring.
+He joined the Restoration Society shortly after moving here.
+He is also a member of the CHRS Historic Preservation Committee.

 At-Large Member: Chris Mullins